Watch this video about Chapter 13 bankruptcy in Georgia. Call Hall & Navarro for a legal consultation and case evaluation

 If you have any other questions concerning a Chapter 13, it’s a relatively straightforward proposition.
 A plan is worked up when you file the bankruptcy, so you know exactly what you’re having to pay each month.
 If you have any questions, please give our office a call.

-Are you or a loved one in the process of filing for bankruptcy in Statesboro or Springfield and have questions about chapter 13 bankruptcy in Georgia?
+Are you or a loved one in the process of filing for bankruptcy in Statesboro, Springfield, or Swainsboro and have questions about chapter 13 bankruptcy in Georgia?
 Contact the experienced Georgia bankruptcy attorneys at Hall & Navarro today for a consultation and case evaluation.

 We can help get your life back on track.